 Although Reddi has significant potential to grow in payments, it will compete against other telcos with mobile money offerings, such as Viettel, VNPT, and Mobifone, as well as e-wallet providers VNPay and MoMo, which are backed by major financial groups like SoftBank, GIC, and Warburg.

-HSBC predicts Reddi and Phuc Long could grow in value, but today they only account for a relatively small percentage of Masan’s valuation.
+HSBC predicts Reddi and Phuc Long could grow in value, but today they only account for a relatively small percentage of the valuation of Masan Group stock price.
 Meanwhile, Masan Consumer and WinCommerce may drive the bulk of the value.

 Masan’s other divisions – meat, banking, and commodities – remain cyclical in nature.
 However, each of these divisions is currently at a favourable point in their respective cycles, and Masan is benefitting from tailwinds.
 For instance, in the animal feed and meat division, MEATLife's feed volume in 2021 has shown strong positive momentum following a rebound from the industry caused by the spread of the African Swine Flu.
 In November, Masan announced the sale of its feed division to De Heus to renew its focus on downstream meat products and reduce the division’s cyclicality.